chase4926/Ruby-Heightmap/README.md

 ## Licensing: ##

-Feel free to use it & change it, but unless you re-write it, credit would be nice.
+Feel free to do anything with it, but credit would be nice.

 Contact me if you have any questions: *chase4926* (at) *gmail.com*